wistia/wistia-open-docs/_posts/customizing-your-video.md

 Once that is done, save your customizations.
 Open the [Embed & Share]({{'/embedding#generate_an_embed_code' | post_url}}) window, and make sure to select an SEO embed code.

-## Timed Interactions
+## Timeline Actions

-Timed Interactions is an easy way to increase your conversion rate and connect your viewers with your product.
-Here we house all sorts of fun tools--like Turnstile email gate, Calls to Action, and Annotation links.
+Timeline Actions are an easy way to increase your conversion rate and connect your viewers with your product.
+They're sort of like the sprinkles on top of your (already fabulous) video cake.
+Within the Timeline Actions drop down menu we house all sorts of great tools--like Turnstile email gate, Calls to Action, and Annotation links.

 ### Call to Action

-A Call to Action is a clickable message, image, or HTML script that appears anywhere in your video, and lets your viewers know what you want them to do next.
+A Call to Action is a clickable message, image, or HTML script that appears anywhere in your video, and it lets your viewers know what you want them to do next.

 {% post_image hashed_id: '09bfc5c29c924a7bbd1b08e6125f65b4054e3927', class: 'float_right', width: 300 %}